Skip to main content

 Entrance Hall, Living Room, Utility Room, Kitchen, Dining Room, Lounge, and WC.

-Room-by-room data, floor plans, electrical evidence, and service photos were all captured in one survey workflow.
+Room-by-room data, floor plans, electrical evidence, and service photos were all kept in one report.

 Selected anonymised survey images